Bethan's Tummy Tuck (Full)

 How was your consultation?

 I felt I could not have been more prepared for my first consultation with Prof I Whitaker.
-I already knew the pros and cons through own reading and Medbelle information provided.
+I already knew the pros and cons through my own reading and Medbelle's information provided.
 I was so keen to meet with Prof Whitaker to find out if I was suitable for the procedure.
-That evening of my consultation both my husband and I met Professor Whitaker who was very down to earth and again explained the whole procedure (even showing examples of how the operation is performed which was great to see).
-Prof I Whitaker said I would be the ideal candidate being a healthy BMI and he felt he would achieve the results I always wanted - no cesarean overhang no more.
+That evening of my consultation, both my husband and I met Professor Whitaker, who was very down to earth and again explained the whole procedure (even showing examples of how the operation is performed, which was great to see).
+Prof I. Whitaker said I would be the ideal candidate being a healthy BMI, and he felt he would achieve the results I always wanted - no cesarean overhang no more.
 Our general feeling overall following the consultation just felt right.

 The right surgeon, the right hospital and the right time for me to go for it.

 Prof Whitaker took the time to answer any concerns I had.

 How did you feel leading up to your treatment?

 The pre-op assessment was simple, a visit the week before for a blood test and a swab MRSA test was done.

 On the treatment day, I was admitted to my hospital room and had a more in-depth pre-op assessment with the nurse.
 I felt nervous yet so excited as I had been waiting a few months for the op day.
 Prof Whitaker visited that morning to confirm everything, which again put me at ease.
 All theatre staff took good care of me, having chats with both the nurse and anaesthetist before I went under relaxed me.
 Now that the day had come, I couldn’t wait.
 The hospital Sancta Maria and all the staff were excellent.
 It felt like a hotel.
 Pre-surgery the nurses explained everything clearly post-surgery.
 The nursing staff was fantastic, giving me clear post-op advice and after-care both verbally and written to take home.